Lavonia697/Construction-and-Renovation-Operational-Intelligence-Dashboard/README.md

 └── insights/
     └── business_insights.md
 ```
 ---

-  ## Tools Used
-  - Excel - initial data preparation and SQL query checking using pivot tables.
-  - MySQL Workbench - relational database management and SQL analysis.
-  - Power BI - dashboard development and visualization

----

 ## Key Business Insights
-Key findings from the analysis:
 - Roofing renovations lead the business in revenue generation and labor utilization.
 However, severe cost overruns and schedule delays make it the least profitable sector, operating      at a low 17% margin.
 - Severe variance exists across labor teams.
 Crew C alone accounts for a disproportionate 42% of all project labor costs.
 - Tile Masters demonstrated top performance across all data metrics, achieving a 94% on time completion rate, a minimal 1.00-day average delay, and an outstanding 4.8/5.0 quality         rating